yarnpkg/berry/packages/gatsby/content/advanced/migration.md

 Yarn 2 uses a different style of configuration files than Yarn 1.
 While mostly invisible for the lockfile (because we import them on the fly), it might cause some issues for your rc files.

 - The main change is the name of the file.
 Yarn 1 used `.yarnrc`, but Yarn 2 is moving to a different name: `.yarnrc.yml`.
+This should make it easier for third-party tools to detect whether a project uses Yarn 1 or Yarn 2, and will allow you to easily set different settings in your home folders when working with a mix of Yarn 1 and Yarn 2 projects.

 - As evidenced by the new file extension, the Yarnrc files are now to be written in [YAML](https://en.wikipedia.org/wiki/YAML).
 This has been requested for a long time, and we hope it'll allow easier integrations for the various third-party tools that need to interact with the Yarnrc files (think Dependabot, etc).

-- The configuration keys themselves have changed.
-You can find the comprehensive list of the supported configuration settings on the [dedicated documentation page](/configuration/yarnrc), but some particular changes you might be interested in:
+- The configuration keys have changed.
+The comprehensive settings list is available in our [documentation](/configuration/yarnrc), but here are some particular changes you need to be aware of:

   - Custom registries are now configured via [`npmRegistryServer`](/configuration/yarnrc#npmRegistryServer).

   - Registry authentication tokens are now configuration via [`npmAuthToken`](/configuration/yarnrc#npmAuthToken).

   - The `yarn-offline-mirror` has been removed, since the offline mirror has been merged with the cache as part of the [Zero-Install effort](/features/zero-installs).
+Just commit the Yarn cache and you're ready to go.

 ### Don't use the `.npmrc` files